Hilary R. W. Johnson: Marriage and career

-Presidency
+Presidency (1884-1892)

 In the decades after 1868, escalating economic difficulties weakened the state government's dominance over the coastal indigenous population.
 Conditions worsened, as the cost of imports was far greater than the income generated by exports of commodity crops such as coffee, rice, palm oil, sugarcane, and timber.
 Liberia tried desperately to modernize its largely agricultural economy.

 In 1885, Johnson agreed to the annexation of the Gallinas territory by the British Crown via their colony of Sierra Leone after the US Government had advised him to yield to the British demands.
 In November of that year, the Havelock Draft Convention, which finalized the boundary between Liberia and Sierra Leone, was ratified by both Liberia and Great Britain.
 Since then, the Mano River has formed the boundary between Liberia and Sierra Leone.

 Internal uprising

-In an 1886 message to the United States Congress, U.S. President Grover Cleveland, spoke of the "moral right and duty of the United States" to help Liberia.
+In an 1886 message to the United States Congress, U.S. President Grover Cleveland spoke of the "moral right and duty of the United States" to help Liberia.
 "It must not be forgotten that this distant community is an offshoot of our own system," he said.
 But when Liberia asked for military assistance against an internal uprising, which the French were thought to have helped instigate, Cleveland's secretary of state refused.
 He said that Liberia lacked standing as a country to make such a request.

 Some indigenous Liberian peoples living in the hinterland of Montserrado County and further north continued resistance and warfare until the late 1890s.
 The Gola and Mandingo fought over control of trading routes in the region.
 At the same time, various factions of the Gola people were fighting with each other.